 What I find interesting about financial turmoil situations is that everyone is different but similar.

 We all feel the money crunch differently which means certain situations signal alarm bells and others do not.

 You may think to have a credit card with a balance of $1000 as a major money problem in your life where someone else wishes that’s all they owed.

-Ideally, we all have our breaking point when it comes to owing money based on how much money we earn or availability of liquid assets and savings.
+Ideally, we all have our breaking point when it comes to owing money based on how much money we earn or the availability of liquid assets and savings.

-Recently I had a reader contact me about major financial turmoil he was going through with his fiance.
+Recently I had a reader contact me about some major financial turmoil he was going through with his fiance.